 gen known_high_income = (income > 50000) & (income < .)list household person age income known_high_income if household==484, ab(30)

 Often a variable transformation must be different for different subsets of the data.
-For example, suppose you wanted to define a counterfactual income for each person which is:
+As a trivial example, suppose you wanted to define an education score for each person which is:

-We’ll explore several ways of creating this counterfactual income (cfi) variable.
+We’ll explore several ways of creating this ed_score variable.

 First off, let’s remind ourselves how edu is defined so we can figure out how to identify people with bachelor’s degrees or higher.
 Run describe edu to get the name of the value labels associated with it: